A selection of mobile commerce stats, including market size and growth, mobile search, conversion rates, and share of traffic and sales by device.

 While mobile conversion rates are much lower than desktop, add to cart rates are much closer.

-This suggests that people are entering the checkout process on mobile, but are being deterred from completing purchase.
+This suggests that people are entering the ecommerce checkout process on mobile, but are being deterred from completing purchases.

 Black Friday Mobile Commerce

-Black Friday has become more of a mobile shopping event, and this year the majority of traffic to ecommerce sites came from smartphones.
+Black Friday has become more of a mobile shopping event, and the last event saw that the vast majority of traffic to ecommerce sites came from smartphones – a little over 79%.

 Book A Free Sales Recovery Demo With Our Experts